 Ursuline College provides reasonable accommodations to qualified students with documented physical, psychological, or learning disabilities in accordance with Section 504 of the Rehabilitation Act of 1973.
-Students seeking a reasonable accommodation for a disability are responsible for initiating the process by submitting documentation to the Disability Specialist.
-The Disability Specialist can answer questions related to the documentation that is necessary to determine eligibility for accommodations.
-The Disability Specialist also reserves the right to require students to provide additional information or medical documentation from an appropriate health care provider in support of a request for a reasonable accommodation.
+Students seeking reasonable accommodation for a disability are responsible for initiating the process by submitting documentation to the Director of Disability Services.
+The Director of Disability Services can answer questions related to the documentation that is necessary to determine eligibility for accommodation.
+The Director of Disability Services also reserves the right to require students to provide additional information or medical documentation from an appropriate health care provider in support of a request for reasonable accommodation.

-The Disability Specialist will engage in open dialogue with the student and the faculty member, department head, program director, or dean (as appropriate) to determine what accommodations, if any, are warranted.
+The Director of Disability Services t will engage in open dialogue with the student and the faculty member, department head, program director, or dean (as appropriate) to determine what accommodations, if any, are warranted.
 This process is also referred to as "the interactive process."
-After engaging in the interactive process and gathering all necessary information and documentation in support of the student's accommodation request, the Disability Specialist will provide written notice to both the student and the faculty member, department head, program director, or dean (as appropriate) as to what accommodations, if any, are to be provided to the student.
+After engaging in the interactive process and gathering all necessary information and documentation in support of the student's accommodation request, the Director of Disability Services t will provide written notice to both the student and the faculty member, department head, program director, or dean (as appropriate) as to what accommodations, if any, are to be provided to the student.